Nonprofit Website Accessibility: 4 Simple Steps to Make Your Website More Accessible

 • 16 - 20pt on Desktop

 For color contrast, your text should have a ratio of 4.5:1 or greater with the background.
-If you’re not sure your text has the right ratio, check it with this free color contrast checker.
-Good contrast helps everyone read—but it’s particularly important for those with impaired vision or color blindness.
+Unsure about your contrast ratio?
+Check it with this free color contrast checker.
+Good contrast helps everyone read.
+It's particularly important for those with impaired vision or color blindness.

 Microsites, Annual Reports, and Accessibility